innerfence/ChargeDemo/README.markdown

 * Add the IFChargeRequest.h, IFChargeRequest.m, IFChargeResponse.h,
   and IFChargeResponse.m files to your Xcode project.

+* For backwards-compatibility, these classes do not use ARC, so you may need to add the -fno-objc-arc flag for compilation step on those files.

 * Make sure your application is registered to handle a URL scheme in your Info.plist.
 For example: